IkeThermite/EngineeringAssessment/README.md

 # EngineeringAssessment
 A containerized Nameko service that provides three simple functions.

 ## The Development Summarized

 **Development Environment Setup:**
+ I haven't programmed in Python for quite a few months; I'd have to check my commits on `pymathfi` to be sure.
+On my Windows desktop, the following steps outline how I set up my Python development environment.

  1. Installed Virtual Box.
  2. Created a Virtual Machine with Ubuntu 20.20.
  3. Installed `python3.6` globally by adding `deadsnakes` repository to system sources.